gklyne/annalist/INTRO.md

 ("Just-in-time schema"?)

-This is supported by the inherent flexibility of the underlying Linked Data model.
+This is supported by the inherent flexibility of the underlying Linked Data RDF model.

 **Frame- or entity-oriented**